angelaboo/coffee-shop-sales-dashboard/README.md

 ## Overview
 This **Power BI dashboard** provides actionable insights into **Chatcup Coffee Chain**'s sales performance, enabling data-driven decisions to optimize inventory, staffing, and store operations.
 Designed for business stakeholders, it answers critical questions like:
-- **When** are peak sales hours, and how do sales trends vary daily/monthly?
+- **When** are peak sales hours, and how do sales trends vary hourly?
 - **What** are the top-selling products across categories (Coffee, Tea, Bakery)?
 - **Where** are the highest-performing store locations?